 My mom sat nearby as the hygienist reclined the child-sized dental chair.
 I was whining and whimpering.
 Most of my friends were just starting to lose their baby teeth -- surely I'd be next, right?
 Why did the dentist need to fix a cavity in a tooth that was going to fall out anyway?

 Let's face it: in the throes of panic, it's not always comfortable to mindfully meditate on the present moment.
 Focusing on your pounding heart or on your irregular breathing patterns can fan the the panic attack flames.
-Over time, you can work to desensitize yourself to the uncomfortable physiological sensations of panic.
-But, in the meantime, here are a few ways to distract yourself out of a panic attack.
+So, here are a few ways to distract yourself out of a panic attack.

-Yup, it's true: Panic About Anxiety.
-That's the (somewhat self-referential) title of this new blog.
-Anxiety, on its own, is bad enough.
-Panic is even worse.
-But what happens when one amplifies the other?
 What happens when you become anxious about the fact that you have panic attacks?
 What happens when you begin to panic about the fact that you're anxious?
+Put simply, you end up stuck in a loop that's rather difficult to dismantle.
+(It's so meta.)

 Lots of people experience panic attacks.
-For some people, it can get so bad that they also get agoraphobia -- the fear of leaving one’s house.
+For some people, it can get so bad that they also get agoraphobia — the fear of leaving one’s house.
 So I’m happy to introduce Panic About Anxiety with Summer Beretsky,...